 Available Monday-Friday from 9am-7pm

-There are lots of reasons you might need to change the name on your energy bills.
-If you’ve just moved house, you’ll need to update your account to show your current residence.
+Tying the knot?
+Well, even if you aren’t, There are lots of reasons you might need to change your name or the name on your energy bills.
+Whether you’ve just moved house or are looking for new ways to manage your energy bills, you’ll need to update your account to show your current residence.
 If you’ve recently got married, you might want to add a partner’s name to your bill or if a housemate has just moved out, you may need to remove their name from your gas and electricity account.

 Whatever the reason behind the name change, taking action quickly will help to ensure your gas and electricity accounts are accurate at all times.
 To help you get your energy bills in order, we’ve brought together all the information you need to change the name on your energy bills.